Moja Tu Blog

 How long have you been a sponsor, and what are some of the best memories with your sponsored children now that you’ve visited them before?

 I’ve been a sponsor for nine years.
-Grace and Doris were was still in high school.
+Grace and Doris were still in high school.
 And my best memories, of course, have been visiting Kenya.
 The first time was great, and the second time, I spent a lot more time with the kids.

-You still support Kelvin even though he is done with his tertiary education.
+You still support Kelvin, even though he is done with his tertiary education.
 Why did you feel compelled to do so?

 What keeps you going in the sponsorship program?

 Again, I do this for personal and selfish motives.
-But, seeing other people and knowing that I’ve been a small part of helping them achieve is what keeps me coming back to Moja Tu.
+But seeing other people and knowing that I’ve been a small part of helping them achieve is what keeps me coming back to Moja Tu.
 I want to see the kids succeed.
 I want to see people reach their full potential and make a difference in the lives of others.

 Why should people donate to Moja Tu?